intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/UserGuide/hadoop.md

     -b 132 \
     -e 3
   ```
+If run success, you would see the output like:
+> final status: SUCCEEDED
+and then check the log detail using the following given URL in the output.

 #### (2) Scala Example
 - Use `spark-submit` to submit your Analytics Zoo program scala example of training LeNet on CDH (e.g. script.py):